EdwardPrentice/offline-wallet-tools/README.md

+# Goals
+Make non-hardware wallets safer.
+Where you can, use a hardware wallet.
+However, when a hardware wallet isn't what you want, you still need to be as secure as you can be.
+This tool helps to teach and provide a way for people to be as safe as possible when not using hardware wallets and provides a way to backup hardware wallet seed phrases.
+Even with a hardware wallet it's important that the seed phrase is kept safe.

-# A tool for generating and encrypting 12 word seed phrases offline
+## A tool for generating and encrypting 12 word seed phrases offline

 Requires [Virtual Box](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
 This will act as a 'clean room' which will be the only place we handle our key material.